Four adults seated at outdoor dining table with purple and blue landscape lighting

 Transform your outdoor space with low-voltage landscape lighting

-What is low-voltage outdoor lighting?
+What is low-voltage landscape lighting?

-How to install low-voltage outdoor lighting?
+How to install low-voltage landscape lighting

 • Power supply unit (PSU)